How to Treat Dog Ear Hematoma at Home?

 • Ear Scratching

-• Discharge and odour.
+• Discharge and odor.

 • Ear Flaps seem reddish.